14-Hari-14/Grammar-Checker/README.md

 ## Limitations and Considerations

-- **Language Support**: Currently optimized for English speech only
+- Only optimized for English audio inputs
-- **Audio Quality**: Performance may degrade with poor audio quality or background noise
-- **Computational Requirements**: Processing large audio datasets is resource-intensive
-- **Expert Alignment**: Model predictions, while statistically sound, may not perfectly match human expert assessments
-- **Corrupted File Handling**: Right now the corrupted files handling is being done but its not foolproof so some files slip unnoticed and get a higher rating
+- Background noise or unclear speech can affect accuracy
+- Heavy computation — requires decent hardware
+- Model outputs might still miss subtle grammar issues
+- Some corrupted files might occasionally get through despite checks

 ## Future Work

-1. **Multi-lingual Support**: Extend to evaluate grammar in multiple languages
+1. Support for multiple languages
-2. **Real-time Processing**: Optimize for low-latency, real-time grammar assessment
+2. Optimize for low-latency / real-time use
-3. **Feedback System**: Provide specific grammar improvement suggestions
+3. Add feedback-based grammar suggestions

----

 ## Requirements

 - Python 3.8+
-- OpenAI API key or Local Whisper model
+- OpenAI API key (or use local Whisper)
 - 8GB+ RAM recommended
-- Dependencies listed in requirements.txt
+- See requirements.txt for full list

 ## License

-MIT Licensing
+MIT License

-## Output
+## Output Examples

-Prediction output also showing which distorted files are removed
+Prediction output also shows which files were skipped due to corruption:

 ![prediction output](image-1.png)

-Some screenshots during training this specific one shows the error where the process is blocked by some other process causing the training to be halted and checkpoints to be created
+Training sometimes had issues when multiple processes clashed.
+This screenshot shows one such error (checkpoints were created before retrying):

 ![errors faced during training](shl_error_2.png)

 ## Acknowledgments

-- OpenAI for the Whisper speech recognition model
+- OpenAI for the Whisper model
-- LanguageTool for grammar checking capabilities
+- LanguageTool for grammar analysis tools
-- PyTorch and numpy for RandomForestRegressor model
+- PyTorch, NumPy, and scikit-learn for model training and data handling